Your Paternity and Parental Leave Rights

 What's changing

-From 6 April 2026, you'll be eligible for Paternity Leave or Unpaid Parental Leave from your very first day in a new job.
+From 6 April 2026, you are eligible for Paternity Leave and Unpaid Parental Leave from your very first day in a new job.

-You need 26 weeks' service for Paternity Leave
+You needed 26 weeks' service for Paternity Leave.

-You need one year's service for Unpaid Parental Leave
+You needed one year's service for Unpaid Parental Leave.

 From April 2026:

-Both types of leave become "day one" rights.
-This is the right to give notice from your first day of employment.
-You can start giving notice from 18 February so that you can take leave from 6 April.
+Both types of leave became "day one" rights.
+This means you can now give notice from your first day of employment.

-You can also take Paternity Leave and Pay after Shared Parental Leave and Pay (currently you can't).
+You can also take Paternity Leave and Pay after Shared Parental Leave and Pay (previously you couldn't).

 Special rules for new birth parents wanting to take Paternity Leave